 - The regressive impact of increased sales taxes is compounded by the fact that sales tax is often applied to necessities such as food, diapers and period products.

-- In fact, although the state applies a lower sales tax rate on food than on other products, Missouri is one of only twelve states that tax groceries.
+- In fact, although the state applies a lower sales tax rate on food than on other products, Missouri is one of only twelve states that tax groceries

-Lower Income Missourians Pay a Higher Share of Their Income in State & Local Taxes Than Wealthiest
+Lower Income Missourians Pay a Higher Share of Their

 Tax changes made over the last decade have made Missouri’s tax structure more regressive, resulting in working families and Missourians with fixed incomes contributing a much larger share of their income to support public services than wealthy Missourians.